This post covers the full Red Cross blood donation history and that of the Redcross with their roles in blood donation campaigns.

-This gap is found more mostly in third world countries, as statistics from the International Federation of the Red Cross (IFRC) has shown that at least half of every blood donated each year comes from high resource countries.
+This gap is found more mostly in third-world countries, as statistics from the International Federation of the Red Cross (IFRC) have shown that at least half of every blood donated each year comes from high-resource countries.

 Although one may still argue that this result could be attributed to a lot of factors like;

 - Lack of information and enlightenment on issues of blood donation in the low economic countries.
 In fact, this is a major culprit for the blood donation myths and facts in such regions.

 - Lack of food of high nutritional value is essential for blood donation.